Railway Operators in Austria

 Network length, gauge and electrification (2002):

 This new company is the open-access freight operator of the Salzburger Lokalbahn.
-Amongst the owners is MWB from Germany that provides the locomotives.
-SETG uses MWB locomotives to haul its trains.
+Amongst the owners is MWB from Germany.
+SETG started with locomotives from MWB but now has its own (leased) locomotives.

 Website: http://www.setg.at/